qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   It is also possible to preview the embedded binary file in the field, if combined in a drag-and-drop form with e.g. a :ref:`QML or HTML widget <other_widgets>`.
 * **Checkbox**: Displays a checkbox whose state defines the value to insert.
+  Internally, the widget stores a value (e.g. 1 for checked, 0 for unchecked) while representing it visually as a toggled box.
+You can configure the stored values for the checked and unchecked states in the representation.
+  It is also possible to display the checkbox state as a plain text using "True"/"False" labels.
+  These settings influence how the values are shown in classification renderers.
 * **Classification**: Only available when a :ref:`categorized symbology
   <categorized_renderer>` is applied to the layer, displays a combo box with
   the values of the classes.